 You can’t usually use your private medical insurance for cosmetic surgery but you can pay directly for your Wrinkle Relaxing Injections treatment.
 We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
-If you able to use your health insurance please do contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital.
+If you are able to use your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital.

 Why One Ashford Hospital

 - Access to leading Consultants within 48 hours*

 - 0% and low interest finance options**

 - Competitive fixed-price packages

 - Fast access to diagnostics including CT, MRI, X-Ray and Ultrasound

 - Calm, dignified experience